IngCampos/Escuela_PHP_JQuery/README.md

 - Implement Twig in order to have **better views**.
 - Improve the URL as /rolecall/{class_room_id} instead of /rolecall?class_room_id=*.
 - Implement **library for database management** instead of load a SQL script.
+- Improve the design, color palette and HTML semantic.

 ## Getting Started :rocket: